-As September settles in and routines return, we can see the cycle clearly: Goers are gone, Stayers are sharing their knowledge about the local life, and Newbies step into Goer‑shaped gaps where listening first makes all the difference.
-That overlapping timing is why expat life can feel like a transition that never really ends.
+With every wave of departures and arrivals, the cycle repeats: Goers leave, Stayers share their local knowledge, and Newbies step into Goer-shaped gaps where listening first makes all the difference.
+This perpetual overlap is exactly why expat life feels like a transition that never truly ends.

 What your summer “should” look like vs. what it actually looks like